Join our new 30 Day YOGA & WELL BEING CHALLENGE

 - Avoid using chemical cleaning and beauty products – use natural products

-- Avoid artificial deodorants, chemical hair products, skin creams and cosmetics.
+- Avoid artificial deodorants, chemical hair products, mineral oil based skin creams and cosmetics.
 Go online to get inspired by natural product recipes.
 You can buy basic low-cost ingredients like aluminium-free baking soda, coconut oil, white vinegar, tea tree oil locally.

 PART 2 – Nutritional cleanse